celseth/StructureAnalysisWithTheMatrixMethod/README.md

 # StructureAnalysisWithTheMatrixMethod
-Analysis of jacket with the matrix method
+Analysis of jacket with the matrix method.
+Project created by Mathias Rosenlund, Hugo Furnes and Christian Lindahl Elseth